-The Alumni Service Award (formerly the Alumni Community Service Award) recognizes an alumnus who dedicates personal time and energy towards their community and uses their education and experiences gained at the university to promote public service causes, advance university efforts, promote student success, or build the university culture in a positive way.
+The Alumni Service Award (formerly the Alumni Community Service Award) recognizes an alumnus who dedicates personal time and energy towards their community and uses their education and experiences gained at the university to promote public service causes, advance university efforts, promote student success or positively contribute to the university culture.

 - Provide evidence of regular and sustained service to the community, university, or society as a whole

 - Contribute beyond, or entirely outside, the realm of the nominees’ standard career responsibilities

 - Display a passionate commitment to the above endeavor(s)

 - Demonstrate ethical, commendable behavior in the execution of the above endeavor(s)